 - Fully equipped mobile medical vans

-- Supplement the different programs organised by local/state authorities
+- Supplement the different programmes organised by local/state authorities

-- Organising sensitising programs on environment management and pollution control
+- Organising sensitising programmes on Environment Management and Pollution Control

 - Green belt development